fearnworks/GraphCap/doc/development/packaging.rst

 Overview
 --------

-GraphCap uses modern Python packaging tools and practices to manage dependencies, testing, and distribution.
+graphcap uses modern Python packaging tools and practices to manage dependencies, testing, and distribution.
 The project is structured as a workspace with multiple components:

 - ``graphcap`` - Core library package
 - ``server`` - FastAPI server package